New Zealand Knights FC: Restructuring Football Kingz into New Zealand Knights

 The Football Kingz brand was disestablished in 2004 and was restructured into the New Zealand Knights as a new franchise for Australia's new national football competition called the A-League.
 Market research carried out by the club, to determine the viability of a new identity for the team, indicated that 76% of respondents were in favour of a name change.
 When that research was focused on those aged 35 and under, the percentage in favour of a change rose to 90%.
 Further to that, the name of "Knights" were polled best of all names suggested in the survey, a clear 30% higher than any other option.

 The former Football Kingz FC General manager Guy Hedderwick was promoted to the role of New Zealand Knights chief executive officer.
 Alongside him Football Kingz and Waitakere City Chairman, Anthony Lee, became the New Zealand Knights Chairman in the restructuring.

-Initially Anthony Lee had invested into the New Zealand Knights, with his company's (Total Football Ltd) 20% shareholding second only to majority owner Brian Katzen's Octagon Sport (later included Maurice Cox as partner) with 60%.
+Initially, Anthony Lee had invested into the New Zealand Knights, with his company's (Total Football Ltd) 20% shareholding second only to majority owner Brian Katzen's Octagon Sport (later included Maurice Cox as partner) with 60%.
 The other shareholders were Sky Television (5%), Chris Turner (10%), and New Zealand Soccer (non-cash 5%).

 The only major sponsor the club had was retailer Zero's New Zealand (Sub Sandwiches).
 They agreed to a deal with the Knights over the first three seasons in a six figure deal as a sleeve sponsor.

-New Zealand Knights was confirmed as one of the eight founding teams in the A-League.John Adshead, who took the New Zealand national side, the All Whites to their first ever World Cup finals appearance in 1982 was named their inaugural manager/coach. former New Zealand international, Danny Hay, who previously played in the English Premiership with Leeds United was named the inaugural captain of the team.
+New Zealand Knights was confirmed as one of the eight founding teams in the A-League.
+John Adshead, who took the All Whites to their first ever World Cup finals appearance in 1982, was named their inaugural manager.
+Former New Zealand international, Danny Hay, who previously played in the English Premiership with Leeds United was named the inaugural captain of the team.